2021–22 SV Darmstadt 98 season

-The 2021–22 season is SV Darmstadt 98's 124th season in existence and the club's fifth consecutive season in the 2.
-Bundesliga, the second tier of German football and 22nd overall.
-The club will also participate in the DFB-Pokal.
+The 2021–22 season was SV Darmstadt 98's 124th season in existence and the club's fifth consecutive season and 22nd season overall in the 2.
+Bundesliga, the second tier of German football.
+The club also participated in the DFB-Pokal.

 Background and pre-season

 Darmstadt 98 finished the 2020–21 season in 7th place, 11 points below the automatic promotion places and 13 points below the promotion play-off place.
 Manager Markus Anfang left the club at the end of the previous season and was replaced by Torsten Lieberknecht in June 2021.